xuandif-cmu/Big_Data_Processing_Toolbox/README.md

     cd multinode-hadoop & ./run.sh 2
   ```

   4.4.
-[Web GUI] After deploying all applications, check external IPs for each application, which will be, [IP]:[Nodeport] and update them in the index.html, build the docker image for web GUI and push it to docker hub with,
+[Web GUI] After deploying all applications, check external IPs for each application, which will be [IP]:[Nodeport] and update them in the index.html, build the docker image for web GUI and push it to docker hub with,
   ```
     docker build -t xuandif/toolbox-web:color .
     docker push xuandif/toolbox-web:color
   ```
+  If your are building the application from scratch, substitue xuandif with [your docker id], otherwise, this above step is not needed, you can directly use xuandif/toolbox-web:color. <br><br>
-  and deploy it on kubernete cluster with,
+  Then, deploy it on kubernete cluster with,
   ```
     kubectl apply -f toolbox-web-deployment.yaml
     kubectl apply -f service-toolbox-web-lb.yaml
   ```
+  Then, you will be able to find the IP for web GUI through the GCP, which is the endpoints for toolbox-web service.
   The following shows what the kubernete cluster contains after the deployment,

   Containers: